JayDevOps/azure-docs/articles/app-service/app-service-web-tutorial-java-mysql-azure-ad.md

 ms.tgt_pltfrm: na
 ms.devlang: java
 ms.topic: tutorial
-ms.date: 05/22/2017
+ms.date: 11/29/2017
 ms.author: bbenz
 ms.custom: mvc
 ---

-# Build a Java and MySQL web app in Azure
+# Build a Java and MySQL web app in Azure with Azure Active Directory

-This tutorial shows you how to create a Java web app in Azure and connect it to a MySQL database.
+This tutorial shows you how to create a Java web app in Azure and connect it to a MySQL database with Azure Active Directory.
 When you are finished, you will have a [Spring Boot](https://projects.spring.io/spring-boot/) application storing data in [Azure Database for MySQL](https://docs.microsoft.com/azure/mysql/overview) running on [Azure App Service Web Apps](app-service-web-overview.md).

 ![Java app running in Azure appservice](./media/app-service-web-tutorial-java-mysql/appservice-web-app.png)